-- Seek recognition by the Carnegie Foundation's Classification for Community Engagement15 or the Kellogg Community Engagement Award for "four-year public universities that have made exemplary strides to become more closely and productively engaged with communities through their teaching/learning, discovery, and service activities."16 - Promote our values and strategies related to the public good within national networks of peer and aspirant institutions.
+- Seek recognition by the Carnegie Foundation's Classification for Community Engagement or the Kellogg Community Engagement Award for "four-year public universities that have made exemplary strides to become more closely and productively engaged with communities through their teaching/learning, discovery, and service activities." - Promote our values and strategies related to the public good within national networks of peer and aspirant institutions.
 Build collaborative networks with partner institutions to share resources, research and solutions.
-Publicize successful strategies learned from local, national and international collaborations toward the public good. - Mobilize resources to more effectively seek funding for university and community projects benefiting our region.
+Strengthen interactions between UCR's local, national and international partners so that research, best practices, and services developed in one site can benefit others. - Publicize successful strategies learned from local, national and international collaborations toward the public good. - Mobilize resources to more effectively seek funding for university and community projects benefiting our region, including seeking additional aid and fellowships for students engaged in community efforts.